 Joining the US Army Reserve Marksmanship Training and Competitive Program

-2. Host a local Postal Match.
-Our Team emphasis is training Soldiers and our Postal Matches are designed to teach and validate skills necessary to succeed in current Army qualifications.
+2. Host a local match/train Soldiers.
+Our Team emphasis is training Soldiers.
+Postal Matches are designed to teach and validate skills necessary to succeed in current Army qualifications and EIC (Excellence In Competition) events tests higher-level skills.

 See videos at the bottom of this page.